 A total of 51 Tiger players, 27 men and 24 women, earned All-America accolades under Coach Newman’s tutelage from 1989-2009 in Divisions I and III.

 As a Tiger player, Coach Newman became Trinity’s first tennis All-American in 1963 with Chuck McKinley (who won Wimbledon the same year).
 Coach Newman also received the honor in 1965.
 The “iron man” Coach Newman recorded a singles record of 53-2 from 1962-1965 and is still the best individual mark at Trinity.
 Coach Newman was an NCAA quarterfinalist in singles (1963) and doubles (1965, with Cliff Buchholz).
 The duo amassed a doubles record of 24-3.

 Coach Newman received a Bachelor of Science degree in mathematics from Trinity in 1965.

-Coach Newman and his wife, Linda, have been married for 50 years, and are the parents of three adult children, two daughters and one son.
-The Newmans also have eight grandchildren, and two great grandchildren.
+Coach Newman and his wife, Linda, have been married for 53 years, and are the parents of three adult children, two daughters and one son.
+The Newmans also have eight grandchildren and four great grandchildren.